alvinle2901/lottusse-test/README.md

 # Full Stack Application

-This is a mobile-friendly full stack application built with Java Spring Boot, Redis, and Docker for the backend, and Next.js with TailwindCSS for the frontend.
+This is a mobile-friendly full stack application built with Java Spring Boot, MySQL, Redis, and Docker for the backend, and Next.js with TailwindCSS for the frontend.

 <img src="https://i.ibb.co/bJsvkS2/Screenshot-2025-01-17-141659.png" alt="Sample Image" width="100%">